 Leveling up for yourself and your troops is painfully slow.
 This is probably my biggest gripe.
 The only way to train your recruits is in battle.
 Those that live gain experience and you can upgrade them.
 Losing your trainees is a big setback.
 This is where the looters come in, looters never kill your soldiers, only wound them.
 The absolute best way to train troops is to hunt down looters.
 Early game, mid-game, end game.

 This isn’t fun.
 It’s tedious and frankly absurd that at some point you have over 120 troops with you and will spend several in-game days hunting small packs of looters down.
-A noble kingdom lord chasing rabble simply to level your troops up to be used for a real battle.
-It takes some of the impacts out of the large breathtaking battles when you lose half your units even when you win, and realize you have to go grind looters for an hour to get back into the game again.
+It takes some of the impact out of the large breathtaking battles when you lose half your units even when you win, and realize you have to go grind looters for an hour to get back into the game again.

 Each faction aside from the Empire is incredibly varied, but the Empire is split into three different factions.
-Each one has the same troops and culture but they are in a civil war.
-The E
+Each one has the same troops and culture, but they are in a civil war.
+The Empire takes up the middle of the map with other factions on different sides of them.

 This means no matter what faction you join, you end up recruiting a ton of Empire units out of convenience.
 This is simply because you have to run all the way back home to recruit troops from your culture.
 If the Battanians for example, take over an Empire town, that town still offers Empire troops, not Battaian troops.
 It’s frustrating and inconvenient.